longkai/essays/articles/2017/lessons-from-gmail-api-a-batch-request-design-doc/README.md

 Concurrency does not make that much sense in this situation.
 Imagine hundreds of threads, nearly impossible.

 - Only a number of threads could be executed at a time
-- TCP connection establishment/retransmission if any
+- TCP lentency, connection establishment/retransmission if any

 ### Resource Wasted
 It's obvious the number of requests is **proportional** to the system resources.
 The more you request, the more resources consumed, including but not limited to,